JulesMayr/Github_Workshop/README.md

 ```

+Alternatively, **all packages as well as their dependencies and their versions can be found in and downloaded from the "renv" folder**

+      This can be done by installing the R package renv

+      `install.packages("renv")`

+      and using the restore() function

+      `renv::restore()`

-#### B. The order in which to run the scripts
+#### B. Workflow

-The scripts needed to replicate the work are numerated.
-All un-numerated scripts are functions sourced in those.
+The main scripts needed to replicate the work are numerated.
+All un-numerated scripts are functions sourced in those "main" scripts.
 Please run the numerated scripts in their order from 01 - 03 to ensure the required data is generated.

 **NOTE:** *The file 01_simulation takes a few minutes to run - don't worry if the result is not displayed right away.*